-On the top seat of the pergola Glyneth inserted a fire-mite into the tube, aimed carefully and blew.
-The pellet, spreading and beating its wings, flew through the eye-hole in Lulie's casque and struck with an explosion of white fire.
-Lulie gave voice to a wild ululation and, dropping his sword, clawed at his helmet.
-Kul cut down on Lulie's elbow, so that the fore-arm dangled staunched, Glyneth found to her dismay that blood welled from the wound in Kul's chest infaily staunched, Glyneth found to her dismay that blood welled from the wound in his back where the point of the spike had emerged.
+Straining greatly, Glyneth rolled Lulie's corpse to the side.
+To staunch the red blood spurting from Kul's wound, she wadded a kerchief into the puncture, then ran to find Visbhume's wallet.
+She brought out the cake of wax and applied it in desperate haste.
+With the wound in Kul's chest finally staunched, Glyneth found to her dismay that blood welled from the wound in his back where the point of the spike had emerged.
 The wounds in Kul's chest and back at last ceased to flow, but for a period Kul knelt with hanging head, coughing and spitting red foam from his lungs.
 At last he turned Glyneth a ghastly grin.
 "Once more I am well!
 Back to the wole; the black moon rolls!"